Make your savings last

 The financial implications of a long life

-A long life is a wonderful thing.
+A long life can be a wonderful thing.
 But it does add a challenge to retirement planning.
 According to Craig Brimhall, Vice President of Retirement Wealth Strategies for Ameriprise Financial, "The biggest risk that future retirees face is running out of money — and losing financial independence.
 You've got to plan ahead so your money lasts as long as you do."

 A smart, conservative withdrawal plan can help.
 Working with a financial advisor to decide how much to withdraw, which accounts to take the money from, and when to do so can help secure a comfortable retirement for you and your spouse or partner, and help ensure your retirement income lasts as long as possible.

-Planning for health care expenses
+Plan for health care expenses

 The cost of health care in America is rising astronomically.
 Combined with longer lives and less insurance coverage, this presents a potentially huge expense for retirees.
 What can you do?